 In May 2022, PBOT adopted a new Pedestrian Design Guide that updates the City of Portland's original 1998 Pedestrian Design Guide.
 The purpose of the Pedestrian Design Guide is to create a coherent set of standards and guidelines to promote a walkable city.
 It provides sidewalk design criteria, including minimum widths, street tree requirements, corners, and crossings (PBOT 2022).
-The Pedestrian Design Guide uses Street Design Classification for sidewalk corridor requirements that will apply to the Project.
+The Pedestrian Design Guide uses Street Design Classification for sidewalk corridor requirements that would apply to the Project.

 Portland City Council adopted PBOT's ADA Title II Public Right of Way Transition Plan in July 2021.
 The plan provides a framework to bring public right of way and PBOT programs into compliance with the Americans with Disabilities Act (ADA) (PBOT 2021).
+In 2023, a new rule for ADA guidance has been issued for Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way.

-Figure 5 Pedestrian Street Network Classification
+Figure 7 Pedestrian Street Network Classification